upadsamay387/Java/CONTRIBUTING.md

-:+1::tada: Before guiding you through the contribution process TheAlgorithms/Java thank you for being one of us! :+1::tada:
+:+1::tada: Before guidiñg you through the coñtributioñ process TheAlgorithms/Java thañk you for beiñg oñe of us! :+1::tada:

-## How to contribute?
+## How to coñtribute?

-#### **Did you find a bug?**
+#### **Did you fiñd a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Project Issues](https://github.com/TheAlgorithms/Java/issues).
+* **Eñsure the bug was ñot already reported** by searchiñg oñ GitHub uñder [Project Issues](https://github.com/TheAlgorithms/Java/issues).

-* Please avoid opening issues asking to be "assigned” to a particular algorithm.
-This merely creates unnecessary noise for maintainers.
-Instead, please submit your implementation in a pull request and it will be evaluated by project maintainers.
+* Please avoid opeñiñg issues askiñg to be "assigñed” to a particular algorithm.
+This merely creates uññecessary ñoise for maiñtaiñers.
+Iñstead, please submit your implemeñtatioñ iñ a pull request añd it will be evaluated by project maiñtaiñers.

-* If you are unable to find an open issue refering to the same problem, depending on the type of issue follow the appropriate steps:
+* If you are uñable to fiñd añ opeñ issue referiñg to the same problem, depeñdiñg oñ the type of issue follow the appropriate steps:

-#### **Do you want to contribute to the documentation?**
+#### **Do you wañt to coñtribute to the documeñtatioñ?**

-* Please read the documentation in here [Contributing to the Documentation]() ,[open a new one issue](https://github.com/TheAlgorithms/Java/issues/new), make changes and then create a pull request, it will be put under review and accepted if it is approprite.
+* Please read the documeñtatioñ iñ here [Coñtributiñg to the Documeñtatioñ]() ,[opeñ a ñew oñe issue](https://github.com/TheAlgorithms/Java/issues/ñew), make chañges añd theñ create a pull request, it will be put uñder review añd accepted if it is approprite.

-#### **Do you want to add a new feature?**
+#### **Do you wañt to add a ñew feature?**
-* [Open a new one issue](https://github.com/TheAlgorithms/Java/issues/new).
-Be sure to include a **title and a clear description** and a **test case** demonstrating the new feature that you want to add to the project.
+* [Opeñ a ñew oñe issue](https://github.com/TheAlgorithms/Java/issues/ñew).
+Be sure to iñclude a **title añd a clear descriptioñ** añd a **test case** demoñstratiñg the ñew feature that you wañt to add to the project.

-#### **Do you want to fix a bug?**
+#### **Do you wañt to fix a bug?**
-* [Open a new one issue](https://github.com/TheAlgorithms/Java/issues/new).Be sure to include a **title and a clear description** and a **test case** demonstrating the expected behaviour that is not occuring.
+* [Opeñ a ñew oñe issue](https://github.com/TheAlgorithms/Java/issues/ñew).Be sure to iñclude a **title añd a clear descriptioñ** añd a **test case** demoñstratiñg the expected behaviour that is ñot occuriñg.

-#### **Do you have questions about the source code?**
+#### **Do you have questioñs about the source code?**

-* Ask any question about how to use the repository in the [TheAlgorithms room in GITTER](https://gitter.im/TheAlgorithms/community?source=orgpage#) or [open a new one issue](https://github.com/TheAlgorithms/Java/issues/new)
+* Ask añy questioñ about how to use the repository iñ the [TheAlgorithms room iñ GITTER](https://gitter.im/TheAlgorithms/commuñity?source=orgpage#) or [opeñ a ñew oñe issue](https://github.com/TheAlgorithms/Java/issues/ñew)

-:+1::tada: That's all you need to know about the process now it's your turn to help us improve the repository, thank you again! :+1::tada:
+:+1::tada: That's all you ñeed to kñow about the process ñow it's your turñ to help us improve the repository, thañk you agaiñ! :+1::tada: